 Most businesses are still hesitant to move their data to the cloud because of security and privacy concerns.
 Thankfully, cloud solution providers have found a suitable solution to this problem, Encryption.
 If your current cloud encryption supports data encryption, you should encrypt your data immediately.
 If it does not, you can look for other cloud providers who offer this facility.
 Make sure you read the encryption policies of cloud providers carefully.
 Cloud service providers mention everything in detail about how they encrypt your data stored on cloud servers.
 Your company should know about these guidelines before migrating your mission-critical business information to the cloud.

 Employees are the weakest link in your cybersecurity chain and cybercriminals know that.
 As a result, they constantly try to trick employees into giving out sensitive details with social engineering attacks such as phishing and spear-phishing attacks.
-Invest in cybersecurity training and it will increase employee awareness about cyber attacks, so they don’t fall prey to hackers again.
+Invest in cloud security training and it will increase employee awareness about cyber attacks through cloud security tutorial, so they don’t fall prey to hackers again.
 The more aware your employees are about cybersecurity, the harder it will be for hackers to trick them.

 Even though most businesses store their more critical data on on-premise dedicated servers, but some business data is also stored on the cloud.
 Such data can easily be accessed and misused if you don’t have proper access control in place.
 Make sure that the person who is accessing your data is authorized to do so.
 Assign rights, define roles and create access policies for employees to prevent any mishap.
 You don’t want to give admin rights to low-level users.